 - Is a catalytic oxidizer the most cost-effective oxidizer solution for my airstream?

 - A heat exchanger is a cost-effective option for most applications

 - For catalytic systems, plate or shell & tube heat exchangers will perform well

 - Is there a potential for particulates?

-- Catalytic systems do not handle particulates; consider other technologies
+- Catalytic systems do not handle particulates well; consider other technologies